daeronhing/Udemy_ROS_SLAM_Beginner/Notes - SLAM.md

 5. Mapping (map_server)

 # Navigation Parameter Tuning
-## 1. Tuning max/min velocity & acceleration
+## 1. Velocity & Acceleration
 - Parameters of the velocity and acceleration are provided in the yaml configuration file of the local planner.
 - For turtlebot3, the parameters are located at turtlebot3_navigation/param

 ### 1.1 How to obtain maximum velocity?
-1. Use a joystick
-2. Translation: Move robot in a straight line until speed becomes constant, then echo the odom topic and record the maximum speed value
+1. Translation: Move robot in a straight line until speed becomes constant, then echo the odom topic and record the maximum speed value
-3. Rotation: Rotate the robot until it reaches a constant speed, then echo odom and record maximum speed value
+2. Rotation: Rotate the robot until it reaches a constant speed, then echo odom and record maximum speed value

 ### 1.2 How to obtain maximum acceleration
 1. Try to get from motors manual